 Duration: 10 weeks – Maximum of 12 students in class

-Enrolment: You can enrol online by clicking on the Easy Payments Plus button.
-Enrolment will begin on the 9th of August at 10am.
+Enrolment: You can enrol online through our website www.malahidecsadulted.ie by clicking on the Easy Payments Plus button.
+Enrolment will begin on the 6th of December at 10am.

 Tutor: Ed O Donnell

 Ed has been a member of Scouting Ireland for 41 years